aditya10avg/aditya10avg/README.md

 - 👨‍💻 Check out my website to know more about me as a person [https://adityavg10.netlify.app/](https://adityavg10.netlify.app/)

-- 💬 Ask me about **Startups and emerging technologies like AR/VR, Quantum Computing, and Blockchain.
+- 💬 Ask me about **Startups and emerging technologies like AR/VR, and Quantum Computing.
 (I am more curious about these things)**

 - 📫 How to reach me **adityavg1005@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/aditya-gayakwad-ba993026a](https://www.linkedin.com/in/aditya-gayakwad-ba993026a)

-- ⚡ Fun fact **I think very crazy way and will express those thoughts If I get comfortable with that person**
+- ⚡ Fun fact **I think in a very crazy way and will express those thoughts If I get comfortable with that person**

 <h3 align="left">Connect with me:</h3>
 <p align="left">